OfficeDev/Microsoft-Teams-Samples/samples/tab-device-permissions/nodejs/README.md

 1. Go to Device permission tab.
 1. Click on respective button to test the scenario.
 You will get prompt to accept permission request.
 ![Accept Permissions](Images/allowPermission.png)
-1. You can also try this on Mobile.<br/>
+1. Try this on Mobile.<br/>

+Screenshot of available features:
 ![Mobile Demo](Images/mainTab1.png)
 ![Mobile Demo](Images/mainTab2.png)

+Screenshot of Capture image:
 ![Mobile Demo](Images/captureImage.png)

+Similarly, you can try out other features.

 > [!IMPORTANT]
   > Please take a look at [notes section in Device Permissions](https://docs.microsoft.com/microsoftteams/platform/concepts/device-capabilities/native-device-permissions?tabs=desktop) documentation as not all devices support these permissions.